kira-5/backend-mastery-hub/Python Core/Intermediate/Interfaces/Interfaces.md

 | Enforcement | Strict (compile-time) | Loose (runtime) |
 | Error Handling | TypeError on instantiation | NotImplementedError at runtime |
 | Flexibility | Less flexible | More flexible |

+## Key Differences

+### Without Interface

+- Works through duck typing ("if it has the methods, it works")
+- No enforcement - might fail at runtime if methods are missing
+- Less clear contract between classes

+### With Interface (ABC)

+- Explicit contract that subclasses must implement certain methods
+- Fails fast (at class definition/instantiation time)
+- Better documentation of expected behavior
+- Enables type checking and IDE support

 ## Key Purposes